 The Kindle Paperwhite transformed my life from a depressed chronic illness patient to a less stressed chronic bookworm.
-I love to discover new books and authors and hope this Kindle Paperwhite review helps you become a chronic bookworm too!
+I love my Kindle Paperwhite to discover new books and authors too!

-Note: This post contains affiliate links as indicated by an asterisk.
+Note: This post contains affiliate links.
 Purchases from these links provides a small commission to me at no extra cost to you.
-My review is based on the 2012 Paperwhite but the newer Paperwhites have more memory and are waterproof!
+My review is based on the 2012 ad-free Paperwhite (I just bought the 2022 ad-free Paperwhite and will update this when it comes in) but the newer Paperwhites have more memory and are waterproof!
 Check Amazon’s site for full feature details.

 I was jealous of my oldest son.
 I started reading to him as a baby and as a kid, he was a voracious bookworm.
 I couldn’t get enough books for him to read, we had to keep going to bigger bookstores and libraries to find new books that interested him.